dynamic-and-active-systems-lab/uavrt_source/archive/ros2_installation_notes.md

 #### macOS

 TBD.
 Instructions are listed in the ROS 2 documentation but I have not gone through them.
-I'm leaving this section blank until I go through this installation process on a Mac running Mohave 10.4.
+I am unsure of the nightmares that lay in wait.